coder-hxl/x-crawl/publish/README.md

 ## Features

 - **🔥 Asynchronous Synchronous** - Just change the mode property to toggle asynchronous or synchronous crawling mode.
-- **⚙️Multiple purposes** - It can crawl pages, crawl interfaces, crawl files and poll crawls to meet the needs of various scenarios.
+- **⚙️ Multiple purposes** - It can crawl pages, crawl interfaces, crawl files and poll crawls to meet the needs of various scenarios.
 - **🖋️ Flexible writing style** - The same crawling API can be adapted to multiple configurations, and each configuration method is very unique.
-- **👀Device Fingerprinting** - Zero configuration or custom configuration, avoid fingerprinting to identify and track us from different locations.
 - **⏱️ Interval Crawling** - No interval, fixed interval and random interval to generate or avoid high concurrent crawling.
-- **🔄 Failed Retry** - Avoid crawling failure due to transient problems, unlimited retries.
+- **🔄 Failed Retry** - Avoid crawling failure due to short-term problems, and customize the number of retries.
+- **➡️ Proxy Rotation** - Auto-rotate proxies with failure retry, custom error times and HTTP status codes.
+- **👀 Device Fingerprinting** - Zero configuration or custom configuration, avoid fingerprinting to identify and track us from different locations.
 - **🚀 Priority Queue** - According to the priority of a single crawling target, it can be crawled ahead of other targets.
 - **☁️ Crawl SPA** - Crawl SPA (Single Page Application) to generate pre-rendered content (aka "SSR" (Server Side Rendering)).
 - **⚒️ Control Page** - You can submit form, keyboard input, event operation, generate screenshots of the page, etc.
-- **🧾 Capture Record** - Capture and record the crawled information, and highlight it on the console.
+- **🧾 Capture Record** - Capture and record crawling, and use colored strings to remind in the terminal.
 - **🦾 TypeScript** - Own types, implement complete types through generics.

 ## Relationship with Puppeteer

-The crawlPage API has [puppeteer](https://github.com/puppeteer/puppeteer) built in, you only need to pass in some configuration options to complete some operations, and the result will expose Brower instances and Page instances.
+The crawlPage API has built-in [puppeteer](https://github.com/puppeteer/puppeteer), you only need to pass in some configuration options to complete some operations, the result will expose the Brower instance and Page instance, you get Brower instance and Page instance will be intact, x-crawl will not rewrite them.

 # Table of Contents